ulinja/asap/saplib/README.md

 * `trash-cli`
 * `perl-rename`

-If you used ASAP, the above-mentioned packages will be installed already.
+If you used ASAP, the above-mentioned packages will have been installed already.

 ## Uninstallation

-:heavy_exclamation_mark: *The uninstallation script is not finished implemented yet...*
+:heavy_exclamation_mark: *The uninstallation script is not implemented yet...*

 Simply run the uninstallation script with root privileges: